 top of page

-Rytoft has completed more than 20 murals in places such as Berlin, Malmö, Zürich, and Dubai.
-Her most recent projects include a 350 m2 mural covering the ground floor of an apartment building in Berlin and a mural for the street art gallery A-fence at Alexanderplatz.
-She has exhibited at galleries in London, New York, Shanghai, and Berlin and has worked on commissions for magazines such as Elle Décor.
+I have completed more than 20 murals in places such as Berlin, Malmö, Zürich, and Dubai.
+My most recent projects include a 300 m2 mural covering the entrance to the parking at Hotel Berlin, Berlin and a mural for the street art gallery A-fence at Alexanderplatz.
+I have exhibited at galleries in London, New York, Shanghai, and Berlin and have worked on commissions for magazines such as Elle Décor.

 I am inspired by the colors of Mexico, the feeling of my daughters hand on my belly and the IDEAS OF NATURAL ORDER.